simonhw/middle-earth-champion/README.md

 ![Exit program screen](assets/images/readme/exit-program-screen.png)

 ### Features to be Implemented
-- Restrict the input of `validate_name()` futher to disallow symbols that are not generally used in names anywhere in the world e.g, `?` and `&`.
+- Restrict the input of `validate_name()` further to disallow symbols that are not generally used in names anywhere in the world e.g. `?` and `&`.

 ## Validation
-All user inputs and gspread processes are validated by the program.
+All user inputs and GSpread processes are validated by the program.
 Each validation check is explained below and fully comprehensive testing of the validation is detailed in the [Manual Testing section](#manual-testing).

 ### Validating the Main Menu
 In the main menu, the user is asked to choose from four options by entering `1`, `2`, `3`, or `4`.
-The `get_user_choice()` function checks if the user inputs exactly match either of these four numbers as a string; if not, it prints an error message and remind the users they must choose only one of the four numbers specified.
+The `get_user_choice()` function checks if the user inputs exactly match either of these four numbers as a string; if not, it prints an error message and reminds the user that they must choose only one of the four numbers specified.

 ![Main menu invalid choice](assets/images/readme/validate-main-menu.gif)